 Creepypasta: An attempt at an original urban legend, sometimes based on fandoms (Squidward’s Suicide), sometimes based on elements of real-life history (Nazi and Lovecraft), often ripped-off of other Creepypasta (I’ll Protect You), and, on occasion, made as an original work (Jeff the Killer).
 They pretty much usually all suck, regardless of their source material.

 Cross-Over: When a fic is written using two or more different source materials.
 For example, if someone took characters from Harry Potter and wrote them into Twilight, that would be a Harry Potter / Twilight Cross-Over fic.
 There are some pretty outrageous, and highly amusing, combinations out there due to this phenomena.
 Often abbreviated as x-over.

-Disclaimer: Most fanfic authors will include a short disclaimer at the beginning of their fic – sometimes before each individual chapter – that essentially states that they do not own the canon characters, items, or settings that appear in the fic in the erroneous belief that this will protect them from any legal action should the original author(s) of the work choose to file suit against them.
+Disclaimer: Most fanfic authors will include a short disclaimer at the beginning of their fic – sometimes before each individual chapter – that essentially states that they do not own the canon characters, items, or settings that appear in the fic in the erroneous belief that this will protect them from any legal action should the original author(s) of the work choose to file suit against them (something which would be a complete waste of time on the part of such authors but would technically be successful with or without a disclaimer).
 This often includes some variation of “I own nothing!”
-Occasionally they are humourous, most often they are not.
+Occasionally they are humorous, most often they are not.

 Douchebandonment: A plot device many fic authors use in an attempt to make their protagonist seem selfless and brave, when in reality it paints them as selfish and douchey.
 This is when the protagonist leaves everyone they know behind because they think it will protect those they love, when in reality it would really leave those people more open to attack as no one would be around that could protect them.
 It is an act of cowardice by the protagonist because they’re too scared to man-up.